Human shield: 2023 Israel–Gaza War

+2025 India–Pakistan standoff

+On 9 May 2025, the Indian foreign secretary and the representatives of the Indian armed forces claimed that Pakistan was using civilian airliners as a shield during an alleged drone attack on Indian military infrastructure, and alleged it was allowing flights to operate near the border to potentially to deter an Indian air defense response.
+The prime minister of Pakistan claimed that India initially launched its strikes when 57 international flights were in the country which "endangered lives".
+Previously on 7 May, Pakistan temporarily closed all airports and extended the closure of its airspace in some of the country's northern areas until 10 May.
+During the conflict most international airlines avoided Pakistan, instead taking routes over gulf countries, with some jets remaining in its airspace.

 Voluntary human shields

+Decolonization of India

+Indian revolutionary Mahatma Gandhi is credited with creating the concept of human shield as a tool of resistance.

 Anti-war activists

-In recent years civilians have volunteered to serve as “human shields” to prevent military conflict.
+In recent years civilians have volunteered to serve as "human shields" to prevent military conflict.
 In January 2003, anti-war activists organised Human Shield Action to Iraq in advance of the March 2003 invasion.
 Ultimately, Human Shield Action brought 200 people to Iraq.
 Many of them left as they ran out of money and the likelihood of war became greater.
 Several of these human shields had to be rescued by U.S. Marines after Iraqis threatened them for opposing the invasion of their country.

 Pro-Palestinian activists

-Rabbis for Human Rights agreed to act as “human shields” during the annual olive harvest to protect Palestinian villages from settlers.
-Rachel Corrie and Tom Hurndall, Western International Solidarity Movement (ISM) volunteers in the Palestinian territories, who died in 2003 and 2004 respectively have been described as “human shields” campaigning against house demolition.
+Rabbis for Human Rights agreed to act as "human shields" during the annual olive harvest to protect Palestinian villages from settlers.
+Rachel Corrie and Tom Hurndall, Western International Solidarity Movement (ISM) volunteers in the Palestinian territories, who died in 2003 and 2004 respectively have been described as "human shields" campaigning against house demolition.
 ISM, however, strongly takes offence at the use of the term human shield to describe their work, preferring it be used only to refer to when armed combatants uses civilians as shields.
-Not even Amnesty International defines volunteer activist's actions or activist's actions for non-military property as “human shields”, and regards only the direction of "specific civilians to remain in their homes as “human shields” for fighters, munitions, or military equipment" as “human shields”.
-According to the 3 definitions in the header of this article the 'volunteers to protect Palestinians' make them not “human shields outside the battlefield” but protesters or ordinary pro-Palestinian demonstrants.
+Not even Amnesty International defines volunteer activist's actions or activist's actions for non-military property as "human shields", and regards only the direction of "specific civilians to remain in their homes as "human shields" for fighters, munitions, or military equipment" as "human shields".
+According to the 3 definitions in the header of this article the 'volunteers to protect Palestinians' make them not "human shields outside the battlefield" but protesters or ordinary pro-Palestinian demonstrants.